 Report suspicious activity

 - If you receive a suspicious visit from someone claiming to be a FortisBC representative, call us.
-Customers can be certain they are speaking to a legitimate FortisBC customer service representative if they contact FortisBC at 1-888-224-2710 or online.
+Customers can be certain you're speaking to a FortisBC customer service representative if you contact FortisBC at 1-888-224-2710.

-- If you believe you have been a victim of fraud, you can report it to the Canadian Anti-Fraud Centre, through its website, or by telephone at 1-888-495-8501.
+- If you believe you've been a victim of fraud, report it to the Canadian Anti-Fraud Centre or by phone at 1-888-495-8501.
 As well, let your local police department know.

-- Report instances of misleading or deceptive marketing practices to the Competition Bureau using its online complaint form or by telephone at 1-800-348-5358.
+- Report instances of misleading or deceptive marketing practices to the Competition Bureau using their online complaint form or by phone at 1-800-348-5358.

-- You can also report suspicious sales activities in your neighbourhood to Crime Stoppers.
+- Report suspicious sales activities in your neighbourhood to Crime Stoppers.

 Our concerned customers have shared their stories in the news.
-Have a look to learn about their experiences and what to look out for:
+Learn about their experiences and what to look out for: